jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 Here we obscure the callback by executing inside a Promise constructor, calling `resolve` when the method result is successful, and `reject` when the error object is defined.

-When a method returns a `Promise` object we can follow its successful resolution by passing a function to `the`n, its argument is the value which the promise was resolved, in this case, `data`.
+When a method returns a `Promise` object we can follow its successful resolution by passing a function to `then`, its argument is the value which the promise was resolved, in this case, `data`.

 If an error was thrown during the method the `catch` function will be called, if present.